-Discount codes exist for most Broadway shows and are given out for marketing purposes to generate sales and to track various marketing mediums like print advertising, TV, radio, web, private vertical markets etc.
+Discount codes exist for most Broadway shows and are given out for marketing purposes to generate sales and to track how various marketing mediums like print advertising, TV, radio and web are working to generate ticket sales

 Many people, especially those who go to the TKTS half-price discount ticket stand in Times Square, are unaware that these discount codes even exist and provide an easy way to get substantial discounts on Broadway tickets in advance as opposed to on-the-day purchase from the TKTS stand.
 Its a great advantage to have the assurance that your discount Broadway tickets are already secured ahead of time, and so there's no waiting in the ticket line and you know exactly where you will be sitting.
 Usually the Discount code solution affords the buyer better discounts and better ticket inventory availability than the TDF TKTS ticket stand in Times Square.